Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Neurodevelopmental Disorders and Function in the Healthy and Diseased Brain, the latest release in the Comprehensive Developmental Neuroscience series presents the most thorough coverage available, addressing all aspects on how the nervous system and its components develop.
+Neurodevelopmental Disorders, the latest release in the Comprehensive Developmental Neuroscience series, presents the most thorough coverage available, addressing all aspects on how the nervous system and its components develop.
 This book brings together the latest research in this rapidly evolving field, with section editors discussing the technological advances that are enabling the pursuit of new research on brain development.
 This volume focuses on neurodevelopmental disorders in humans and experimental organisms.
 Particular attention is paid to the effects of abnormal development and on new psychiatric/neurological treatments being developed based on our increased understanding of developmental mechanisms.

 - Features leading experts in various subfields as section editors and article authors